A stakeholder is any individual, a group of people, or an organization that can affect or be affected positively or negatively by the project.

-This group includes stakeholders which only require general information.
+This group includes stakeholders that only require general information.
 Don’t overload them and just put in under your radar/umbrella all the time.

 Influence Impact Grid

-In this stakeholder analysis technique, we use Influence & Impact grid that is quite similar to Power & interest.
+This stakeholder analysis technique uses the Influence & Impact grid, similar to Power & interest.